Gemma Mitchell

 My approach is rooted in compassion and collaboration.
 I aim to help clients build self-understanding, self-compassion and a sense of empowerment.
 I'm especially skilled at sitting with people in emotional pain, helping them gently make sense of what they’re going through, and moving at a pace that feels right for them.

-I’m also a qualified Clinical Supervisor, offering supportive and reflective supervision for other therapists.
+I’m also a qualified Clinical Supervisor, offering supportive and reflective supervision for counsellors/psychotherapists and other mental health professionals.

 Alongside private practice, I work as an affiliate counsellor for several EAPs, providing short-term, solution-focused counselling for workplace-related issues.